ScaleDynamics/react-mongodb-template/README.md

 One particularity of our platform is that you don’t have to manage the [Express](https://expressjs.com/) layers, the platform manages them for you automatically, so you can focus only on the MongoDB/Node/React coding.

-Note that you need a ScaleDynamics account (create a FREE community account [here](https://console.scaledynamics.com/auth/signup/)).
+Note that you need a ScaleDynamics account for deployment (create a FREE community account [here](https://console.scaledynamics.com/auth/signup/)).

 ## How to use